lidl/xtank/README.md

 ## License

-This release of Xtank has been re-licensed under the BSD 2-clause copyright, sometimes referred to as the "FreeBSD Copyright".
+The 1.6.0 release of Xtank has been re-licensed under the BSD 2-clause copyright, sometimes referred to as the "FreeBSD Copyright".
 Check individual files for the name of the contributing Author(s).